dotsnangles/dotsnangles/README.md

 ### Jeonghyeon Park / dotsnangles

-:mortar_board: studied Korean language and literature.
+:mortar_board: studied Korean Language and Literature.
 :books: use potery books as coasters.
 :pray: believe that science and technologies are open to anyone and meant for those who need them.
 :mailbox_with_mail: dotsnangles@gmail.com